Code is Too Hard To Think About - Slashdot

 It's also easy to build a plant model to unit test against and add in SIL/MIL/HIL l

 No, the problem is coding is just too new.
-(Score:3)
+(Score:5, Insightful)

 Software is still in that era.
 Each machine built then was made from the scratch, with custom built parts.
 There were no standard off the shelf components then.
 We still don't have a standard reliable gui that can be assumed to be supplied by the OS in linux.
 Windows guarantees a mouse/screen but it can't even give multiple customizable desktops in 2017 Windows 10.